8165.0 - Counts of Australian Businesses, including Entries and Exits, Jun 2011 to Jun 2015 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The number of actively trading businesses in Australia increased by 1.0 per cent between June 2013 and June 2014, according to figures released by the Australian Bureau of Statistics (ABS) today.
+The number of actively trading businesses in Australia has increased for the second year in a row, according to figures released today by the Australian Bureau of Statistics (ABS).

 Further details can be found in Counts of Australian Businesses, including Entries and Exits (cat. no. 8165.0), available for free download from the ABS website http://www.abs.gov.au

 These documents will be presented in a new window.